-From piano to guitar, voice to composition, and musical theatre to speech arts, Penticton Academy of Music and Dramatic Arts has something to offer everyone.
+From piano to guitar, voice to composition, and drumming to speech arts, Penticton Academy of Music and Dramatic Arts has something to offer everyone.

 PAMDA students of all ages and levels can sign up for private lessons with a formally trained, top-rated instructor.

 Composition is the process of writing a new piece of music.
 Students make up the melody, the chords, the form (the "plot" of the music—how it unfolds in time) and everything else.
 Every student's inspiration is different—some start with a melody, some with a chord progression, some with just an emotion or idea they want to express.
 Students and Nick will work together to come up with steps to turn it into a complete piece of music.